 It was a promise she kept to a sold-out audience in November 2018, that included Lynne’s childhood friend (who had travelled from Scotland for the event).
 The book also sold out in the Festival shop, where audience members were buying multiple copies to gift onwards: exactly the ripple effect Lynne wished for.

-‘Beautiful and moving, funny & irreverent – reads from Lynne Roper’s journal Wild Woman Swimming at @Dartington’ Totnes Bookshop on Twitter
+‘Beautiful and moving, funny & irreverent – Tanya Shadrick reads from Lynne Roper’s journal Wild Woman Swimming at the Green Table Cafe, Dartington.’
+Totnes Bookshop on Twitter

 Wild Woman Swimming: A Journal of West Country Waters was launched on 14 September 2018 to a packed room at the Green Table Cafe, Dartington, which included many of Lynne Roper’s swimming friends, as well as her parents Mike and Jenny.
 Also attending, and the focus of much attention, was Lynne’s dog Honey, who is a vivid presence in the diaries.

 Before reading from Lynne’s work, editor Tanya Shadrick noted how strange and good it was to be sharing the book with so many people who appear in it, inviting them to sign her copy at the end of the evening.
 A precious artefact was the result.